populationgenomics/team-docs/new_repository.md

    <img src="figures/pycharm_pylint_tool_window.png" width="700"/>

-3. You can also enable real-time inspections by going to: Go to Preferences > Editor > Inspections > enable "Pylint real-time scan".
-However, it's not recommended as it's has a negative impact on system performance.
+3. You can also enable real-time inspections by going to: Preferences > Editor > Inspections > enable "Pylint real-time scan".
+However, it's not recommended as it has a negative impact on system performance.

 4. Pylint has a pre-commit hook integrated into a PyCharm commit modal window (Cmd+K).
 Make sure the "Scan with Pylint" checkbox is enabled: